Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 \section{Two-step protocol}

-In this section, we propose a new fast thermalization protocol that provides analytical solutions for the PDF of relevant thermodynamic quantities.
-Upon careful examination of Figure \ref{fig:stif}, it is evident that the stiffness must be significantly greater than both the initial and final values of $k$.
-This is because, in order to accelerate the equilibration process, the stiffness needs to be increased to reduce the characteristic time scale evolution of the system.
-Therefore, it is reasonable to conclude that the large values of stiffness play a critical role in achieving a shortcut to adiabaticity.
+In this section, we propose a new fast thermalization protocol that provides analytical solutions for the PDF of the relevant thermodynamic quantities.
+After careful examination of Fig.~\ref{fig:stif}, it is evident that the stiffness must be significantly greater than the initial and final values of $k$.
+This is due to the fact that to accelerate the equilibration process, the stiffness must be increased to reduce the characteristic timescale evolution of the system.
+Therefore, it is reasonable to conclude that large stiffness values play a critical role in achieving a shortcut to adiabaticity.